aiverify-foundation/moonshot/docs/getting_started/first_test.md

 You will return to the screen to select the endpoint.
 Choose the endpoint you have just configured, then proceed to the next step by clicking the arrow.

 Finally, enter the name and description for this test.
-Set the number of prompts to "1" and click "Run."
+Set the number of prompts to "1" and click "Run."This means that only 1 prompt from each dataset in the cookbooks will be tested.

 ![alt text](getting_started/6.png)